poooi/plugin-navy-album/docs/swf-caching.md

         - key: `masterId`
         - value: `{sgFileName,sgVersion,lastFetch}`

       This file is to be loaded when initializing the plugin and is designed to have everything except `images` and `imagesDebuffed`, which might be expensive to load upon initialization.
       When a resource is being queried, `diskFiles` (runtime-representation of this part) is checked first, start loading process of the actual file on a cache hit.

+    - `version`: for now always `initial` (TODO to keep sync with package version on release)

 # Cache Lookup Behavior

+(TODO: impl)
 (TODO: impl data invalidation & cache limit after other stuff are implemented)

 Upon requesting a resource: